Health Care Insurance

 VA may bill and accept reimbursement from High Deductible Health Plans (HDHPs) for medical care and services provided to Veterans for non-service connected conditions.
 (HDHPs are usually linked to a Health Savings Account, which can be used to make VA copayments.)
 VA may also accept reimbursement from Health Reimbursement Arrangements (HRAs) for care provided for non-service connected conditions.

 VA’s Financial Assessment (Means Test)

-If your income and assets exceed the income thresholds: VA will bill your insurance carrier for your nonservice-connected medical treatment and for medications.
-You will be responsible for copays for nonservice-connected medical treatment, medications and extended care services that are not covered by your health insurance payments to VA.
+If your total gross household income is over the VA income limits, VA will bill your health insurance carrier for your nonservice-connected medical services and you will be responsible for copays for nonservice-connected medical services, medications and extended care services that are not covered by your health insurance.